kevinmcaleer/SMARSLab/docs/about.md

 ---
 layout: default
-title: About
+title: About SMARSLab
+subtitle: All about SMARSLab
+description: SMARS Robots are the best
 ---

-# About SMARSLab
-All about SMARSLab

----

-SMARS Robots are the best
+## SMARS Robots are the best
+Its true.